Brett-Kennedy/GermanTankProblem/README.md

 > This estimator happens to have the friendly property of being the minimum variance unbiased estimator (MVUE) for this parameter.

-For other discussion, see Fifty Challenging Problems in Probability by Fredrick Mosteller (1965), Dover Press as the Locamotive Problem:
+For other discussion, see Fifty Challenging Problems in Probability by Fredrick Mosteller (1965), Dover Press, presented there as the Locamotive Problem:

 > (a) A railroad numbers its locamotives in order: 1, 2, ...
 N. One day you see a locamotive and it's number is 60.
 Guess how many locamotives the company has
 > (b) You have looked at 5 locamotives and the largest number observed is 60.
 Again guess how many locomatives the company has.